Cranleigh: Rail

 Cranleigh railway station was opened in 1865 as "Cranley" as part of the Cranleigh Line, its name was changed in 1867 to "Cranleigh" at the request of the Postmaster General as badly addressed letters to "Cranley" were often mistaken for "Crawley" and vice versa.
 Cranleigh was the busiest station on the line with regular commuter traffic to and from London via Guildford.
 Cranleigh had a substantial goods yard equipped with a large loading gantry.
 Inward freight consisted mainly of coal which was required, in particular, by the local gasworks, whilst goods outward were mainly timber.

 A victim of the Beeching Axe, the line closed in 1965 and Cranleigh station was demolished shortly afterwards, replaced by the "Stocklund Square" housing and shopping development.
 In 2004 part of this development was itself demolished and a Sainsbury's supermarket was constructed on the site.
 Today the trackbed is in part used by the Downs Link, and the station's old platform levels are still visible at the rear of the shops.

 Two studies have been carried out to review the possibility of reviving train services.
 The first, in the 1990s, was to determine whether re-opening a portion of the line for passenger traffic from Bramley to Guildford would be economically viable.
 Although the study was inconclusive, Waverley Borough Council protected the line from further development in its Local Plan.
 In 2009, the Association of Train Operating Companies applied for funding for a new line to Cranleigh.

 Road

 Cranleigh centres around the junction of two B roads to the east of the A281 Guildford to Horsham road.

 The village is on a number of bus routes serving, among others, Guildford, Horsham, Godalming and Ewhurst.
-The main operator is Stagecoach.
+The main operators are Compass Travel and Stagecoach South.

 Tillingbourne Bus Company was based in the village prior to its collapse in 2001.